 The advertising copy was unequivocal: “10th September 1975: A black day for Modena, Stuttgart and Milan”.
 It didn’t quite work out like that, but 40 years late, the jury’s finally in on the XJ-S.

-It’s impossible to discuss the XJ-S with out reference to its styling, which was the result of a drawn-out and difficult process – one we have documented at length on these pages.
+It’s impossible to discuss the XJ-S without reference to its styling – the result of a drawn out and troubled process – one we have documented at length on these pages.
 Suffice to say, its appearance proved divisive then and divides enthusiasts as well as marque aficionados to this day.
-The car’s basic style remained largely unaltered for the first fifteen years of its lifespan, not through bloodymindedness on Jaguar’s part, but more that they were starved of investment by their collapsing BL parent.
+The car’s basic style remained largely unaltered for the first fifteen years of its lifespan, not through bloody-mindedness on Jaguar’s part, but more that they were starved of investment by their collapsing BL parent.

-It wasn’t until the 1981 ‘HE’ revisions that much in the way of visual change took place; the most significant of those being the replacement of the disfiguring US 5-mph bumpers with units similar in style to those of the Series III saloons.
-These revisions, which included the more efficient ‘May Fireball V12’ saw UK weekly, Motor embark upon a road trip through Germany’s unrestricted autobhans in an XJ-S HE, concluding it to be, “the finest means yet devised in which to travel by road.”
+It wasn’t until the 1981 facelift that much in the way of visual change took place – the most significant of those being the replacement of the disfiguring US 5-mph bumpers with units similar in style to those of the Series III saloons.
+These revisions, which included the more fuel efficient ‘May Fireball V12’ saw UK weekly, Motor take an XJ-S HE on a road trip through Germany’s unrestricted autobhans, concluding that Browns Lane’s flagship was, “the finest means yet devised in which to travel by road.”